 The motor preformance of the Opel is in general more than sufficient.
-And also the weight of the Sprite with a User Payload (166 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Sprite with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads